Top-Q/difido-reports/binders/difido-pytest-plugin/pytest-difido/README.rst

 Features
 --------

-* Flexible locally generated HTML report
+* Flexible locally generated HTML report on the running machine
 * Reports are generated at runtime.
 No need to wait for test execution to end
-* Attach files and images to the report
+* Easily attach files and images to the report
-* Works in local and remote mode.
+* Works also in remote mode.
 You can add `Difido server <https://github.com/Top-Q/difido-reports/releases/>`_ that allows publishing reports to central server
 * Console reports - Reports to the console in addition to the HTML output mainly for development phase and CI/CD systems
 * Extensible - Allows to implement and add additional reporters